JDBDT/jdbdt/src/site/markdown/Tutorial.md

 ### Running the tests
 <a name="TheCode_RunningTheTests"></a>

-Run `mvn test` from the command line to execute the `AllTests` suite.
+Run `mvn test` from the command line in the root folder to execute the `AllTests` suite.
 Otherwise, import the project using a Maven-compatible IDE.
-In particular, [Eclipse](http://eclipse.org) users will find that a `.project` file is already part of the repository ([M2Eclipse plugin required](http://www.eclipse.org/m2e/)).
+[Eclipse](http://eclipse.org) users will find that a `.project` file is already in the root folder ([M2Eclipse plugin required](http://www.eclipse.org/m2e/)).

 ## The test subject
 <a name="TheTestSubject"></a>